tjd1234/cmpt225fall2023/assignments/a4/README.md

 Using Excel or Google Sheets, create a table of all the data you generated.
-Here us an example of what the first four rows of the table ought to look like (the numbers in your table might be different):
+Here us an example of what the first four rows of the table ought to look like (the exact numbers in your table might be different):

 | **Name**    | **N** | **Comparisons** | **CPU Seconds** |
 |-------------|-------|-----------------|-----------------|